Deliver “Delight and Passion” to people

 * Announcement date: February 28, 2025

-He takes concept design drawn up by clients and designers and turns them into actual "spaces."
-He oversees manufacturing from various perspectives, including safety, quality, budgets, and process management.
+He brings concept design drawn up by clients and designers into reality as spaces, and oversees manufacturing from various perspectives, including safety, quality, budget, and process management.

 Employment status